HSun981/pulpy-joss/paper.md

 # About SigPy.RF
 SigPy has a number of features that make it an ideal candidate to support a nested RF pulse design package.
-Image reconstruction and RF pulse design require many of the same operators and computational tools; for example, SENSE reconstruction (12) and small-tip parallel transmit pulse design (13) are in many cases parallel processes moving in the oppo- site directions between the spatial and frequency domains, with the same or similar linear operators and the same requirements for iterative optimization tools.
-Thus critical tools such as Fourier operators, conjugate gradient iterative optimizers, and matrix manipulation methods are provided in SigPy (8).
+Image reconstruction and RF pulse design require many of the same operators and computational tools; for example, SENSE reconstruction [@Pruessmann] and small-tip parallel transmit pulse design [@Grissom2006] are in many cases parallel processes moving in the oppo- site directions between the spatial and frequency domains, with the same or similar linear operators and the same requirements for iterative optimization tools.
+Thus critical tools such as Fourier operators, conjugate gradient iterative optimizers, and matrix manipulation methods are provided in SigPy [@Ong2019].
 SigPy was further built with a number of computational features that make it an ideal fit for RF pulse design.
-As a Python library, SigPy in general should not be expected to match the performance of comparable C libraries such as BART (9).
-However, SigPy uses Numba (14) to translate many of its’ most commonly used tools, such as gridding functions to optimized machine code at runtime.
-Optimizations that are dominated by FFTs, such as small-tip spatial domain pTx pulse designs, can closely match the performance of C toolboxes since the same low-level C FFT libraries are used (8).
+As a Python library, SigPy in general should not be expected to match the performance of comparable C libraries such as BART [@Uecker2015].
+However, SigPy uses Numba [@Lam2015] to translate many of its’ most commonly used tools, such as gridding functions to optimized machine code at runtime.
+Optimizations that are dominated by FFTs, such as small-tip spatial domain pTx pulse designs, can closely match the performance of C toolboxes since the same low-level C FFT libraries are used [@Ong2019].
 Additionally, SigPy has a general unified CPU and GPU interface for most functions, allowing for easy movement of data between devices for computational flexibility and acceleration of computation with GPUs.
-Figure 1 shows the mean computation times for a small-tip-angle spatial domain parallel transmit pulse design (13) on CPU and GPU.
+Figure 1 shows the mean computation times for a small-tip-angle spatial domain parallel transmit pulse design [@Grissom2006] on CPU and GPU.
 Design time was approximately an order of magnitude faster across all problem dimensions when the GPU was used versus CPU.

 ![Mean execution time for small-tip spatial domain pulse design using SigPy linear operators and CuPy matrices across all considered problem dimensions, on CPU and